 Tokens

-Design tokens are the atomic decisions that power every visual property in your design system — colours, spacing, typography, radii, and more.
+Design tokens are the named decisions that power every visual property in your design system — colours, spacing, typography, radii, and more.
 Particles stores, versions, and distributes them so your team always works from a single source of truth.

 What is a token?